Andrewishere502/Clock/README.md

 # Clock
 Software for a 8-segment 4-digit display clock.
-Hardware design included.
+Hardware design will be included... soon?